 Understanding Obesity

 Obesity is a complex health condition characterized by excessive body fat that can negatively impact an individual’s overall health.
 It is typically assessed using the Body Mass Index (BMI), a calculation based on height and weight.
-A BMI of 30 or higher is classified as obese.
 Obesity is not merely a cosmetic concern; it is a significant public health issue linked to numerous chronic diseases, including heart disease, diabetes, and certain types of cancer.

 Several factors contribute to the development of obesity, including genetic, behavioral, environmental, and metabolic influences.
 Lifestyle choices, such as poor dietary habits and physical inactivity, play a crucial role in weight gain.
 The modern environment often promotes sedentary behaviors and easy access to high-calorie, low-nutrient foods, making it increasingly challenging for individuals to maintain a healthy weight.